 Before a search engine can rank a page or a post, it needs to index it.
 A crawler must discover a piece of content before it can evaluate if it is a valuable addition to its index.
 One of the ways crawlers discover pages, is by crawling XML sitemaps.
 After a page has been indexed, a search engine can rank the piece of content if it fits the users search query best.
-Yoast SEO makes it easy for you to determine what should be indexable.
+Yoast SEO for WordPress and Yoast SEO for Shopify make it easy for you to determine what should be indexable.

 Show x in search results?